max-mapper/get-dat/markdown/01-install.md

 npm install -g dat
 ```

-This means that dat is now installed on your system.
+This means that dat is now installed on your system:

 ```
 $ dat